• Skip to main content

 Instructions

-• In a saucepan combine the butter, honey, sugar and water.
-Heat up gently until the butter starts to melt stirring with a wooden spoon then remove from the heat and continue stirring until the butter melts completely.
-(You can also heat up the mixture in the microwave).
+- In a saucepan combine the butter, honey, sugar and water.
+Heat gently until the butter starts to melt stirring with a wooden spoon then remove from the heat and continue stirring until the butter melts completely.
+(You can also heat the mixture in the microwave).
 Do NOT boil the mixture.
 Set aside to cool.
+You can leave it in the saucepan or transfer into a large mixing bowl.

-• Pour the batter into your pan.
-Bake in the lower part of the oven for 1 hour and 10 minutes (or until a toothpick inserted into the middle comes out clean).
+- Pour the batter into your pan.
+Bake in the centre of the oven for 1 hour and 5 minutes (or until a toothpick inserted into the middle comes out clean).

-• Melt both chocolates with 1.5 teaspoons of butter (in the microwave), stir thoroughly and drizzle over the top of the cake.
+- Melt both chocolates with the butter (in the microwave), stir thoroughly and drizzle over the top of the cake.
 Scatter nuts/dried fruit over the top and press down gently so they stay in place as the chocolate hardens.
 Wait for the chocolate to harden completely before serving your gingerbread loaf cake.

 Notes